 Name Description Transaction ID A unique ID for a user request.
 It should be a UUID.
-Method Name The name of web method trigged the transaction.
+Method Name The name of the web method that triggered the transaction.
 Request Name The name of data request for Solicit or Query, it should be the methodName for Execute.
 Dataflow The name of the dataflow.
 Parameters A list of parameters associated with the request.
-User Name The requester's NAAS ID Clientlp Clients IP address.
+User Name The requester's NAAS ID.
+ClientIp Clients IP address.
 Recipients Ultimate receivers of the documents.
 Timestamp The time when the request is received.
 Status The transaction status.
 ErrorMessage Error message if the transaction failed.